sascha/TokenInjectableDockerBuilder/API.md

 Build arguments to pass to the Docker build process.

-These are transformed into `--build-arg` flags.
+These are transformed into `--build-arg KEY=VALUE` flags.

 ---